 (4) For the purposes of the definition of irradiating apparatus in section 4, x-rays are a prescribed type of radiation.

-[Regulation 6 amended in Gazette 22 Jul 1997 p.
+[Regulation 6 amended: Gazette 22 Jul 1997 p.
 3826.]

 7. Prescribed and exempted electronic products

 (1) Subject to subregulation (2), microwave ovens, lasers, sun-tanning units and transilluminators are prescribed for the purposes of section 6(1)(c) as being subject to the provisions of the Act and these regulations.